 Employers are not responsible for keeping a job open for injured employees receiving workers’ compensation or for providing a similar position upon the employee’s return.

-Can You Collect Workers’ Comp After Being Fired?
+Can You Collect Workers’ Compensation After Being Fired?

-If you are still under restrictions from a doctor and cannot work, you can most likely still receive workers’ compensation benefits after termination.
+If you are still under restrictions from a doctor and cannot work, you can most likely still collect workers’ compensation benefits after being fired.
 The exception to this is if you were terminated for disciplinary reasons.
 If you engage in misconduct while not under doctor’s restrictions and your employer fires you for this reason, you cannot collect workers’ compensation benefits after termination.